Telonof/TuneinCrew/README.md

 # TuneinCrew
-A semi-automatic command line radio creator for The Crew.
+A semi-automatic CLI radio creator for The Crew.

 This tool is designed to read an XML file, and using FMOD Designer 2010, take that data and convert it into a mod that be can installed in a local instance of [PitCrew](https://github.com/Telonof/PitCrew).